 What are we to do with this information?

-1. We should pray fervently and specifically for the North Korean church—for protection of believers, and for comfort and courage for those imprisoned.
-But we should also pray for the closure of these camps and for the end of the Kim regime as we know it, which has perpetrated unimaginable crimes against humanity.
+1. We should pray fervently and specifically for the following of Jesus in North Korean.
+Pray for protection of believers, and for comfort and courage for those imprisoned.
+But we should also pray for the closure of these camps.
+We should pray for the end of the Kim regime as we know it, which has perpetrated unimaginable crimes against humanity.
 Let us never forget our brothers and sisters in North Korea.
 When one part of the body suffers, we all suffer.

 - “Korea: Still divided 70 years on,” World Watch Monitor, https://www.worldwatchmonitor.org/2015/08/korea-still-divided-70-years-on/.